 State and local government entities have the ability to use eminent domain authority to force the sale of private property for public projects.
-See RSA Chapter 498 A. This process aids in the orderly planning and construction of new public infrastructure such as highway widenings, while also giving the landowner the ability to challenge the amount of compensation that the government is offering for the property.
+See RSA Chapter 498 A. This process aids in the orderly planning and construction of new public infrastructure such as highway widenings.
+It also gives the landowner the ability to challenge the amount of compensation that the government is offering for the property.

 However, when the government takes private property without paying for it, the property owner can file an inverse condemnation (or “takings”) claim.
 Inverse condemnation actions are based on the government’s unconstitutional taking of property without paying just compensation.
 These protections are found in the Fifth Amendment to the U.S. Constitution and Part I, Article 12 of the New Hampshire Constitution.

-These claims are more apparent when the government physically appropriates private property – such as the government building a sidewalk across your front yard without paying for the legal right to do so.
+These claims are more apparent when the government physically appropriates private property.
+For example, the government builds a sidewalk across your front yard without paying for the legal right to do so.
 Regulations, rather than a physical invasion, may also take property rights and be the basis of compensation in an inverse condemnation action.
-There are several variations of regulatory takings claims, but the most common are reviewed under the standard for partial regulatory takings created by the U.S. Supreme Court decision in Penn Central Transp.
+There are several variations of regulatory takings claims.
+The most common are reviewed under the standard for partial regulatory takings created by the U.S. Supreme Court decision in Penn Central Transp.
 Co. v.
 City of New York, 438 U.S. 104 (1978).

 Penn Central identified several factors that are particularly significant in determining whether a regulation effects a taking including:

 - the regulation’s economic impact on the claimant;

 - the extent to which the regulation interferes with the plaintiff’s distinct investment-backed expectations; and

 This factor typically focuses on the change in fair market value of the property due to the impact of the regulation.
 This allows a court to compare the value that was taken from the property with the value that remains.